Aberystwyth Summer University

 This programme will not only prepare you for Higher Education but will also give you an opportunity to experience University life.
 All students who successfully complete the Aberystwyth Summer University will be offered a guaranteed progression route to an appropriate scheme at Aberystwyth University on condition that 2 A-Levels (or equivalent) are passed and any specific requirements are met.

-This six week course includes Key Skills and optional academic modules which can be chosen from a wide range of subjects.
+This six week course includes Core and Life Skills and academic modules which can be chosen from a wide range of subjects.
 There will also be a full programme of sports and social activities.

 - you are at least 16 (Year 12 or equivalent) and can demonstrate the commitment and motivation to successfully complete the programme (mature students are also welcome to apply), and